 : Admission to the grounds is FREE.
-There is an admission charge for the 4-H BBQ, camping, and the Demolition Derby.
+There is an admission charge for Camping, Concerts, Beer Garden and the Demolition Derby.

 : NO bicycles, skateboards, scooters, hover boards or similar items on fairgrounds during the Routt County Fair.DOGS